Practitioner

 Miscellaneous

-Alongside the numerous Aikido camps that I attended, we often practiced Shiatsu (Japanese Acupressure) which years later took me to study acupuncture.
+Alongside the numerous Aikido camps that I attended, we often practiced Shiatsu (Japanese Acupressure) which years later led me to study acupuncture.